 Subscriptions Are, of course, Free

-You can subscribe to email notifications for when new posts come out (very brief, title and link only, and frequent) so you don’t miss anything.
+You can subscribe to email notifications for when new posts come out (very brief, title and link only, and with variable frequency) so you don’t miss anything.

 My advice: start with that first post and scroll through (navigation links are at the bottom of the page).
 You’re welcome to comment on any of the posts.
 (Comment function is, yes, provided by Facebook, so you have to be logged in to Facebook to comment.
 Why use Facebook for comments?
 Almost no spam that way, because theoretically people are posting with their real name and, for the same reason, there will be less trolling.)